The Missing Cross to Purity

 both of hats, caps, and clothes of men and women that daily are invented,

-which they that run into are near unto the world's spirit,
+which those who run into are near to the world's spirit,

 and their eyes are gazing after them,